LnL7/nix-darwin/README.md

 ## Install

-> NOTE: the system activation scripts don't overrwrite existing etc files, existing etc files like `/etc/bashrc` won't be used by default.
+> NOTE: the system activation scripts don't overrwrite existing etc files, etc files like `/etc/bashrc` won't be used by default.
 Either modify the existing file to source/import the one from `/etc/static` or remove the file.

 ```bash